V-R-E/Q-Sys-BME280-Temp-Humidity/README.md

   - ***Read Only*** [0.00v - 5.50v]
 - Device IP (IP Address of The Remote GPIO Nano)
   - ***Read, Write***
-- Device Port (UDP port the The Remote GPIO Nano is listening on)
+- Device Port (UDP port the Remote GPIO Nano is listening on)
   - ***Read, Write***
 - Firmware (The firmware version running on the Arduino.)
   - ***Read Only*** [text string formatted TH#-#]
 - Humidity (The humidity data from the BME280. *±3% accuracy)
   - ***Read Only*** [0% - 100%]
-- Pressure (The barometric pressure data from the BME280. *±1 hPa absolute accuraccy)
+- Pressure (The barometric pressure data from the BME280. *±1 hPa absolute accuracy)
   - ***Read Only*** [300Pa - 1100 hPa]
 - Status (The status of the plugin component)
   - ***Read Only*** [text string]